Brazil slump risks leaving taxpayers with Olympic real estate bill

-RIO DE JANEIRO (Reuters) - The highway has been torn down, tunnels dug, and the walkways and gardens laid in Rio de Janeiro’s new business district.
+RIO DE JANEIRO, Sept 30 (Reuters) - The highway has been torn down, tunnels dug, and the walkways and gardens laid in Rio de Janeiro’s new business district.

 But the dozens of office towers needed to make the 8 billion real ($2 billion) renovation viable are missing.